Performance is a Key SLA

 Caching Flexibly Persists Data to Meet Service Level Needs

-The Composite Data Virtualization Platform provides a number of caching options and techniques.
+The Cisco Data Virtualization Platform provides a number of caching options and techniques.
 These let you flexibly persist queried data to meet data delivery service level agreements and protect source system performance.

 - Multiple Cache Repository Options – DB2 , Microsoft SQL Server, MySQL, Netezza, Oracle, Sybase, Teradata and Vertica